madoke/jungle.madoke.org/README.md

-# madoke.org
+# jungle.madoke.org

-Static website built with Hugo and PaperMod theme
+Source code for the jungle.madoke.org website

 ## How to run